Befriending a South African

 While I was living in Germany after graduating college, I made a friend from South Africa.
 I can’t exactly remember where we met – maybe at the Goethe Institut, maybe at the University in Goettingen.
-Regardless, we occasionally spent some time together.
+Regardless, we occasionally spent some time together and got on quite well.

 It turned out that her mother was used to international travel and seemed, as best I could tell, to be quite at home in Germany.
 We all spent New Year’s Eve together and rang in 1995, complete with special champagne glasses that I had painted up with paint pens to commemorate the occasion.